-Robert Kirkby is a former advisory partner at KPMG Channel Islands and a fellow of the Institute of Chartered Accountants with a background as a business leader.
+Non-Executive Director Robert Kirkby is a former advisory partner at KPMG Channel Islands and a fellow of the Institute of Chartered Accountants with a background as a business leader.
 He is a Jersey resident but has particular experience of, and a continued interest in, China and Hong Kong.
-Robert has a number of non-executive appointments including being Chairman of Trustees of the Durrell Wildlife Conservation Trust, and Chairman of the audit committees of Digital Jersey Limited and Stonehage Fleming Family & Partners Limited.
+Robert has a number of nonexecutive appointments including being Chairman of the audit committees of Digital Jersey Limited and Stonehage Fleming Family & Partners Limited.
+He is also a director of CVC Income &